-Hedges are a fundamental part of the countryside and the Northumberland Coast AONB is no exception, they provide a wealth of value as a feature on the landscape, are a linear habitat and wildlife corridor providing a valuable food source for wildlife as well as upholding their primary function to the farm in helping retain livestock and give shelter from the wind especially of the cold North Sea.
+Hedges are a fundamental part of the countryside and the Northumberland Coast AONB is no exception, they provide a wealth of value as a feature on the landscape, they are a linear habitat and wildlife corridor providing a valuable food source for wildlife as well as upholding their primary function to the farm in helping retain livestock and give shelter from the wind especially off the cold North Sea.

 We started some Hedge-laying Training this week at High Buston, to get the coast care volunteers into the swing of things we had a talk about the history of hedges, laying styles followed by the inevitable hedge and safety talk.
 The weather was kind, unlike the thorns with gorgeous sunshine and fine views over the thorn to Coquet Island.